Video Baby Monitors and SlumberPod ... which brands work best?

 A summary of the top results

-Monitors reported being overall compatible with SlumberPod (* indicates picture provided)
+Monitors reported being overall compatible with SlumberPod:

-- Hello Baby
+- Hello Baby (great picture)

-- Summer Infant
+- Summer Infant (good picture - see below)

 From the beginning of developing our blackout canopy, we knew that caregivers would enjoy having a way to monitor their little one while using SlumberPod, similar to how babies are monitored when they sleep in a separate room at home.
 How did we know?
 SlumberPod was created by a mother-daughter duo who have nine children between them — so they knew first-hand that this feature would be important.
 They also conducted focus groups and product input surveys to confirm the importance prior to finalizing the initial design.

 You may be wondering why more video cameras weren’t included in the initial development.
 Actually, we did test quite a few models back at the start of our idea (summer of 2016), but cameras have evolved and manufacturers have added features that weren’t as mainstream back then.

 (Pictured Above - Wyze)